Layout Design and Typography

 IV.
 Learning Objectives

-B. To demonstrate the ability to control the reader's eye in layout design.
+B. Demonstrate the ability to control the reader's eye in layout design and create typographic hierarchy.

-D. To use basic design principles in layout creation.
+D. Use basic design principles in layout creation.

-F. To use color in an effective manner in layout design.
+F. Use color in an effective manner in layout design.

 V. Academic Integrity